 You can visit a museum, and you can watch a movie, read a book or listen to a podcast on the holocaust.
 Yet, until you have been to an actual concentration camp, I do not think you can fathom the depths of cruelty that racism and genocide caused.

-For this reason alone, I recommend that anybody in Germany takes the time to pay their respects to the millions of people they lost their lives during the holocaust.
+For this reason alone, I recommend that anybody in Germany takes the time to pay their respects to the millions of people who lost their lives during the holocaust.